 The finest hives begin with top-quality lumber.
 We're proud to offer lumber options that are not only ideal for housing bees, but are environmentally conscious and long-lasting.
-Both of our wood options are FSC® certified.
-That means they come from forests that are strictly audited to promote growth, protect ecosystems, protect indigenous right, support surrounding communities and prohibit illegal logging.
+Our wood options are FSC® certified.
+That means they come from forests that are strictly audited to promote growth, protect ecosystems, protect indigenous rights, support surrounding communities, and prohibit illegal logging.
 We don’t compromise our environmental standards when we source our wood, and we don’t compromise quality either.
-Both Western Red Cedar and Sugar Pine are stable, long-lasting woods that provide excellent insulation for bees.
-Both are harvested just a few hours from our mill in the Pacific Northwest.
-Whichever wood you choose, you're choosing a hive that is not only kind to the bees, but kind to the environment and the beekeeper.
+Our douglas fir, western red cedar, and sugar pine are stable, long-lasting woods that provide excellent insulation for bees.
+They are harvested just a few hours from our mill in the Pacific Northwest.
+Whatever you choose, you're choosing a hive that is not only kind to the bees, but kind to the environment.

 VIEWING WINDOWS (OPTIONAL)

 Unlike most other Langstroth hives on the market, our boxes come with the option of viewing windows.
 Windows are a great way to observe your bees without having to open the hive which can agitate them.
 Our window covers comes fitted with a CNC precision cut bee handle for easy removal.
 We include them on both the front and back of the box so no matter where you're standing, they're easily accessible.